unicornmonster/arduino_proj/README.md

 (http://wirebeings.com/arduino-intruder-alarm.html)

  The code here is slightly modified from the version found on that site, because the hardware this uses is slightly different.
+Yes, there are bugs in the code.
+ I decided to leave them in place to give people an excuse to learn what the code is doing.
+It should still work, even with the bugs!

  The hardware this project uses is listed below.
 The Wirebeings project lists a different hardware set.
 You can feel free to experiment with your own.
 You